Introduction to MySQL Foreign Key

 insert into teacher_subject_details values (216, 100, 3);

-If we perform update on the parent table then the child table will set the value to “NULL”.
-Let us update the row of value T_ID = 1 to T_ID = 1000; It updates the parent table “Teacher_D” and set the value to NULL in the child table “teacher_subject_details”
+If we update the parent table, the child table will set the value to “NULL”.
+Let us update the row of value T_ID = 1 to T_ID = 1000; It updates the parent table “Teacher_D” and sets the value to NULL in the child table “teacher_subject_details”

 Code: